top of page

 IDD advocacy is so very important in order for people with IDD to achieve the full life they choose.
 There are many issues in IDD Civil Rights that limit the life choices of people with IDD

-These are all areas Full Life Services will address in their Advocacy Legal Civil Rights Section.
+These are all areas Full Life Services is addressing in their Advocacy efforts.
 I have been and am now pursuing several of these issues but will need substantial funding and lawyers to expand to become more effective.

 Joseph T. Potts CEO Full Life Services